 Yvonne, Heavy Equipment Operator

 Yvonne works in the EBMUD pipeline construction and equipment division, operating heavy equipment to dig out trenches for new water mains.
-While maneuvering the machinery, Yvonne may dig out 160 feet of trench so pipe can be lowered in.
-Once that’s complete, she works with her team to backfill the trench and make sure it’s the right depth for other EBMUD staff to pave at the end of the day.
+Working with a team of plumbers, truck drivers and welders, Yvonne may dig out 80 to 200 feet of trench daily so pipe can be lowered in.
+Once the new main is installed and pressure testing and chlorination is completed, she works to backfill the trench and make sure it’s the right depth for other EBMUD staff to pave at the end of the day.

 During her 17 years with EBMUD, Yvonne says she’s been encouraged to move ahead in her career.
-With the help of the District’s tuition reimbursement program she has taken classes in subjects including math and interview skills: “We are encouraged to take advantage of this great program to improve our skills.”
+With support from the District she has taken classes in subjects including math and interview skills.

 On being one of only a few women in her profession, Yvonne says: “I’m a little outnumbered!
 When I’m operating the equipment out in the field, people who see me don’t always realize there’s a woman on the excavator or loader.
 They’re often surprised, but I just do my job and go about my business."